d-bl/GroundForge/docs/help/Whiting-Index.md

 ----------------------

 The images are used to illustrate possibilities and limitations of the diagram generator.
+Having samples of _an_ interpretation in lace might help to develop an intuition on reading the diagrams.
+This intuition doesn't come from experience with conventional diagrams.
 The generator make holes as round as possible so the threads don't obey the physical laws of tension.
 Pins are so poorly supported that they are usually omitted.
-Having samples of _an_ interpretation in lace might help to develop an intuition on reading the diagrams.
-As unavoidable side effect this exercise provides diagrams for patterns in the book, as far as accurate.
+As unavoidable side effect this exercise provides diagrams for patterns in the book, as far as accurate and supported.

 Creating the diagrams sparked ideas to extend functionality of the diagram generator but a third of the patterns in the table are not expected to be supported.